ericleasemorgan/reader-workshop/README.md

    * input.zip – This file, or something named very similarly, is the file originally used to create your study carrel.
 It has already served its intended purpose, but it is retained for reasons of provenance.
    * ent – This subdirectory contains a set of tab-delimited files, and each file contains a set of named entities from a given document in your corpus.
 While the files’ names end in .ent, they are plain text files that can be imported into for favorite spreadsheet, database, or analysis application.
 The files have five columns: 1) id, 2) sid, 3) eid, 4) entity, and 5) type.
 The definitions of these columns and possible uses of these files are described elsewhere, but in short, these files help answer questions regarding who, what, when, where, how, and how many.
-   * etc – This subdirectory contains a set of ancillary files, and each are described below o model-data.txt – the data file used by topic-model.htm, and it is essentially an enhanced version of reader.txt
+   * etc – This subdirectory contains a set of ancillary files, and each are described below
+     + model-data.txt – the data file used by topic-model.htm, and it is essentially an enhanced version of reader.txt

-	o queries.sql – a set of SQL queries used to generate report.txt, and this file is an excellent introduction to the use of reader.db
+     + queries.sql – a set of SQL queries used to generate report.txt, and this file is an excellent introduction to the use of reader.db

-	o reader.db – an SQLite database file, and it is essentially the amalgamation of the contents of the adr, bib, ent, pos, urls, and wrd directories; the intelligent use of this file can be used to answer just about any question answerable by the carrel
+     + reader.db – an SQLite database file, and it is essentially the amalgamation of the contents of the adr, bib, ent, pos, urls, and wrd directories; the intelligent use of this file can be used to answer just about any question answerable by the carrel

-	o reader.sql – a set SQL commands denoting the structure of reader.db
+     + reader.sql – a set SQL commands denoting the structure of reader.db

-	o reader.txt – the concatenation of all files in the txt directory; a plain text version of the whole of the corpus is often used for other purposes and it is provided here as a convienence
+     + reader.txt – the concatenation of all files in the txt directory; a plain text version of the whole of the corpus is often used for other purposes and it is provided here as a convienence

-	o report.txt – the result of applying queries.sql to reader.db; this file has the exact same content as standard-output.txt
+     + report.txt – the result of applying queries.sql to reader.db; this file has the exact same content as standard-output.txt

-	o stopwords.txt – a list of function words (i.e. “a”, “an”, “the”, etc.) used through the creation of the study carrel
+     + stopwords.txt – a list of function words (i.e. “a”, “an”, “the”, etc.) used through the creation of the study carrel
    * figures – This subdirectory contains a set of image files used by the carrel’s HTML files:

-	o adjectives.png – a word cloud illustrating the most frequent adjectives in the corpus
+     + adjectives.png – a word cloud illustrating the most frequent adjectives in the corpus

-	o adverbs.png – a word cloud illustrating the most frequent adverbs in the corpus
+     + adverbs.png – a word cloud illustrating the most frequent adverbs in the corpus

-	o bigrams.png – a word cloud illustrating the most frequent bigrams (two-word phrases) in the corpus
+     + bigrams.png – a word cloud illustrating the most frequent bigrams (two-word phrases) in the corpus

-	o flesch-boxplot.png – a box plot illustrating the average, quartile, and outlier readability scores of the items in the corpus
+     + flesch-boxplot.png – a box plot illustrating the average, quartile, and outlier readability scores of the items in the corpus

-	o flesch-histogram.png – a histogram illustrating the distribution of readability scores of the items in the corpus
+     + flesch-histogram.png – a histogram illustrating the distribution of readability scores of the items in the corpus

-	o keywords.png – a word cloud illustrating the most frequent keywords (statistically significant unigrams) in the corpus
+     + keywords.png – a word cloud illustrating the most frequent keywords (statistically significant unigrams) in the corpus

-	o nouns.png – a word cloud illustrating the most frequent nouns in the corpus
+     + nouns.png – a word cloud illustrating the most frequent nouns in the corpus

-	o pronouns.png – a word cloud illustrating the most frequent pronouns in the corpus
+     + pronouns.png – a word cloud illustrating the most frequent pronouns in the corpus

-	o proper-nouns.png – a word cloud illustrating the most frequent proper nouns in the corpus
+     + proper-nouns.png – a word cloud illustrating the most frequent proper nouns in the corpus

-	o sizes-boxplot.png – a box plot illustrating the average, quartile, and outlier sizes of the items (measured in unigrams) in the corpus
+     + sizes-boxplot.png – a box plot illustrating the average, quartile, and outlier sizes of the items (measured in unigrams) in the corpus

-	o sizes-histogram.png – a histogram illustrating the distribution of sizes of the items (measured in unigrams) in the corpus
+     + sizes-histogram.png – a histogram illustrating the distribution of sizes of the items (measured in unigrams) in the corpus

-	o topics.png – a pie chart illustrating how the corpus is subdivided if topic modeling were applied to the corpus, and the desired number of topics (latent themes) equals five
+     + topics.png – a pie chart illustrating how the corpus is subdivided if topic modeling were applied to the corpus, and the desired number of topics (latent themes) equals five

-	o unigrams.png – a word cloud illustrating the most frequent unigrams (individual words) in the corpus
+     + unigrams.png – a word cloud illustrating the most frequent unigrams (individual words) in the corpus

-	o verbs.png – a word cloud illustrating the most frequent verbs in the corpus
+     + verbs.png – a word cloud illustrating the most frequent verbs in the corpus
    * htm – This subdirectory contains a set of interactive HTML files linked from the file named index.htm.
 The functionality of each file is outlined below:

-	o adjective-noun.htm – search, sort, and browse adjective/noun combinations by adjective, noun, or frequency
+     + adjective-noun.htm – search, sort, and browse adjective/noun combinations by adjective, noun, or frequency

-	o adjectives.htm – search, sort, and browse adjectives and/or their frequency
+     + adjectives.htm – search, sort, and browse adjectives and/or their frequency

-	o adverbs.htm – search, sort, and browse adverbs and/or their frequency
+     + adverbs.htm – search, sort, and browse adverbs and/or their frequency

-	o bigrams.htm – search, sort, and browse bigrams (two-word phrases) and/or their frequency
+     + bigrams.htm – search, sort, and browse bigrams (two-word phrases) and/or their frequency

-	o entities.htm – search, sort, and browse named-entities, their type, and/or their frequency
+     + entities.htm – search, sort, and browse named-entities, their type, and/or their frequency

-	o keywords.htm – search, sort, and browse keywords (statistically significant unigrams) and/or their frequency
+     + keywords.htm – search, sort, and browse keywords (statistically significant unigrams) and/or their frequency

-	o noun-verb.htm – search, sort, and browse noun/verb combinations by noun, verb, or frequency
+     + noun-verb.htm – search, sort, and browse noun/verb combinations by noun, verb, or frequency

-	o nouns.htm – search, sort, and browse nouns and/or their frequency
+     + nouns.htm – search, sort, and browse nouns and/or their frequency

-	o pronouns.htm – search, sort, and browse pronouns and/or their frequency
+     + pronouns.htm – search, sort, and browse pronouns and/or their frequency

-	o proper-nouns.htm – search, sort, and browse proper nouns and/or their frequency
+     + proper-nouns.htm – search, sort, and browse proper nouns and/or their frequency

-	o quadgrams.htm – search, sort, and browse quadgrams (four-word phrases) and/or their frequency
+     + quadgrams.htm – search, sort, and browse quadgrams (four-word phrases) and/or their frequency

-	o questions.htm – search, sort, and browse questions (sentences ending with a question mark) and from which items they were extracted
+     + questions.htm – search, sort, and browse questions (sentences ending with a question mark) and from which items they were extracted

-	o search.htm – a free text query interface based on the narrative summaries of each item in the corpus
+     + search.htm – a free text query interface based on the narrative summaries of each item in the corpus

-	o topic-model.htm – a topic modeler; a tool used to enumerate as well as compare & contrast latent themes in the corpus
+     + topic-model.htm – a topic modeler; a tool used to enumerate as well as compare & contrast latent themes in the corpus

-	o trigrams.htm – search, sort, and browse trigrams (three-word phrases) and/or their frequency
+     + trigrams.htm – search, sort, and browse trigrams (three-word phrases) and/or their frequency

-	o unigrams.htm – search, sort, and browse unigrams (individual words) and/or their frequency
+     + unigrams.htm – search, sort, and browse unigrams (individual words) and/or their frequency

-	o verbs.htm – search, sort, and browse verbs and/or their frequencies
+     + verbs.htm – search, sort, and browse verbs and/or their frequencies
   * index.htm – This HTML file narratively reports on the content of your study carrel.
 It is the best place to begin once you have downloaded and unzipped the carrel.
   * MANIFEST.htm – This file, and it is the third best place to begin once you have downloaded and unzipped a carrel.
   * job_1819387465.slurm – This file, or a very similarly named file, is the batch file used to initially create your study carrel.
 In the future, this file may be removed from the study carrel all together because it serves only an administrative purpose.